Six degrees of separation: John Guare's Six Degrees of Separation

-Kevin Bacon game
+Kevin Bacon Game

-The game "Six Degrees of Kevin Bacon" was invented as a play on the concept: the goal is to link any actor to Kevin Bacon through no more than six connections, where two actors are connected if they have appeared in a movie or commercial together.
+The game "Six Degrees of Kevin Bacon" was invented as a play on the concept: the goal is to link any actor to Kevin Bacon through no more than six connections, whereby two actors are connected if they have appeared in a movie or commercial together.
 It was created by three students at Albright College in Pennsylvania, who came up with the concept while watching Footloose.
-On September 13, 2012, Google made it possible to search for any given actor's "Bacon Number" through their search engine.
+On September 13, 2012, Google made it possible to search for any given actor's "Bacon Number" through its search engine.

-Upon the arrival of the 4G mobile network in the United Kingdom, Kevin Bacon appears in several commercials for the EE Network in which he links himself to several well known celebrities and TV shows in the UK.

 John L. Sullivan

-An early version involved former world heavyweight boxing champion John L. Sullivan, in which people would ask others to "shake the hand that shook the hand that shook the hand that shook the hand of 'the great John L.'"
+An early version involved former world heavyweight boxing champion John L. Sullivan, in which people asked others to "shake the hand that shook the hand that shook the hand that shook the hand of 'the great John L.'"

 Websites and software

 Internet

-In 2013, Hungarian physicist Albert-László Barabási discovered that, on average, there are 19 degrees of separation between any two web pages.
+In 2013, Hungarian physicist Albert-László Barabási discovered that, on average, there are 19 degrees of separation between any 2 web pages.

 Six Degrees of Wikipedia

-Several "degrees of Wikipedia" web services have been created, where the shortest paths between two Wikipedia articles can be discovered automatically.
+Several "degrees of Wikipedia" web services have been created, which automatically provide the shortest paths between two Wikipedia articles.